MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/appsvc-private-sql-multiregion-content.md

 - Function Apps
 - Other web apps

-## Failover approaches

-There are different ways to achieve high availability.

-### Complete region failover

-In one high availability approach, the architecture fails over the complete region in case of a failure in a single component, as detailed in the [Highly available multi-region web application](https://docs.microsoft.com/azure/architecture/reference-architectures/app-service-web-app/multi-region) reference architecture.

-For example, when there is an issue with just the web app in the primary region, a database failover can be triggered and at the same time all traffic can be shifted to the app in the secondary region (for example, using [Traffic Manager](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-overview) or [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview)).
-This is simpler to reason about because there is no cross-region connectivity required, and you treat your entire solution as an isolated [deployment stamp](https://docs.microsoft.com/azure/architecture/patterns/deployment-stamp) which moves from one region to another as one unit.

-The main disadvantage with this approach however is that triggering a [database failover can cause some data loss](https://docs.microsoft.com/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview#fail-over-to-a-geo-replicated-secondary-database) due to the asynchronous nature of database replication.
-In this case, only the app has an issue, not the database.
-So it's possible to avoid this data loss.

-In the other failure scenario where the app is running fine but the database has an issue, it could be a good idea to detect an automatic failover that was triggered in the database and use that to redirect all app traffic to the other region.
-Because the database failover (and therefore potential data loss) has happened anyway, there is nothing more to avoid and moving the app to the secondary region again keeps everything running locally without cross-region connectivity.

-### Partial region failover
+## Partial region failover

+One way to achieve high availability is with a [complete region failover][Complete region failover].
+However, this solution uses a partial region failover.
+With this approach, only the components that experience an issue fail over:

-As an alternative to a complete region failover, you can also consider failing over only the components that are experiencing an issue.
-This means that if the database has an issue and fails over, the web app in the primary region should still be able to connect to the database (which is now active in the secondary region) - all while maintaining private connectivity.
-Similarly, if the app goes down in the primary region, the instance in the secondary region can take over but keep connecting to the same database (which is still active in the primary region).
+- If the primary database fails over, the web app in the primary region connects to the newly activated secondary database while maintaining private connectivity.
+- If the app goes down in the primary region, the instance in the secondary region takes over but connects to the primary database, which is still active.

-The main disadvantage with this approach is the fact that cross-region connectivity implies latency, since every app request to the database must now go across the Azure network backbone into a remote Azure region, rather than staying local within the region.
-Depending on requirements, this can likely be tolerated for some period of time while the failed app or database is restored and connectivity can go back to normal inside the same region.

-The partial region failover scenario is the focus of the remainder of this article.

-### Two private endpoints for each database
+## Two private endpoints for each database

 Note that per the documentation on making [App Service work with Azure DNS private zones](https://docs.microsoft.com/azure/app-service/web-sites-integrate-with-vnet#azure-dns-private-zones), the web app needs the `WEBSITE_VNET_ROUTE_ALL` configuration setting to be `1` for the DNS resolution to work correctly within the region. (*Elaborate.
-What does that setting specify?*)
+What does that setting specify?
+Earlier in that article it's explained: To route all traffic from your app into your VNet, set WEBSITE_VNET_ROUTE_ALL to 1.*)

 For cross-region private connectivity, however, this is not enough.
 [Global peering](https://docs.microsoft.com/azure/virtual-network/virtual-network-peering-overview) between the Virtual Networks is not an option, because with App Service regional VNet integration, [you can't reach resources across global peering connections](https://docs.microsoft.com/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration).
 This means that when the database would fail over to the secondary region, the web app in the primary region cannot reach the private endpoint of the database in the secondary region.

 This architecture overcomes that limitation.
 Instead of one private endpoint, each database has *two* private endpoints, with one in each region.
-In total, the solution contains four private endpoints.
+The solution then contains a total of four private endpoints.
 This approach works well because:

 - [You can create multiple private endpoints for the same resource](https://docs.microsoft.com/azure/private-link/private-link-faq#can-i-connect-my-service-to-multiple-private-endpoints), meaning that it's allowed to expose two private endpoints for the same database.
 - [A private endpoint in one region can connect to an Azure PaaS resource in another region](https://docs.microsoft.com/azure/private-link/private-link-faq#can-private-endpoint-connect-to-azure-paas-resources-across-azure-regions); in this case a private endpoint for the primary database can be created in the secondary region and vice versa.